727-487-5402

 I have never attended The American Legion Boys State.

-I sincerely want to attend Florida Boys State, and if accepted, will, to the best of my ability:
+I sincerely want to attend Florida Boys State, and if accepted, I will, to the best of my ability:

-• Take a serious and conscientious interest in discharging my duties as a citizen
+Take a serious and conscientious interest in discharging my duties as a citizen

-• Obey the rules of Boys State
+Obey the rules of Boys State

-• Respect the judgment of the Boys State Director, Counselors and Staff
+Respect the judgment of the Boys State Director, Counselors, and Staff

-• Participate in all activities
+Participate fully in all activities

-• Keep myself neat and well-groomed at all times
+Keep myself neat and well-groomed at all times

-• Avoid the use of profane language and actions
+Avoid profane language and inappropriate behavior

 Join Us